alexeiksefteris/RegenTech-Emerging-Technologies/Emerging_Tech_Impact_Report.md

 ### 2. Protection of Farmers' Sensitive Data
 - **Summary**: Reviewed the importance of data encryption and being compliant with data protection regulations to help protect and safeguard farmers' sensitive information.
 - **Action Items**:
   - Proceed with integrating AWS for cloud-based data management solutions.

+### 3. Cloud Technology Selection for Data Management
+- **Summary**: Confirmed the selection of AWS (Amazon Web Services) for its scalability, security, and compliance features suitable for managing and analyzing agricultural data.
+- **Action Items**:
+  - Proceed with integrating AWS for cloud-based data management solutions.

 ## Meeting Minutes Conclusion
 - Agreed on the importance of equipping staff with the necessary certifications and skill set to operate drones.
 - Reinforced the commitment to protecting farmers' sensitive data through security and compliance measures.